vincentIsGood/ReliablyAwesomeUdp/README.md

 I have made the library as close to `Socket` and `ServerSocket` as close as possible except that Udp do not use `InputStream` and `OutputStream`.
 So, I did not use those to implement this library.

+## Caution (Update)
+This project is not widely tested and will not be maintained, this is kind of a poc project.
+Never use it on production.

 ## Basic API
 Most of the api revolves around `UdpSocket`.
 To create a client...
 ```java